kneath/kneath.github.com/offset/index.md

 | Tahoe House Build | 75 ton | Removal | 0 (0%) |
 | Recurring | 4 ton/mo | Removal | 1.4 ton/mo (35%) |

+At current prices, it would cost an additional **$9,630.00** to pay off my historical carbon emissions through avoidance offsets, **$45,000** to pay off my one-time debt in removal offsets, and I would need to increase my monthly subscriptions by **$1,560/mo** to reach net zero.

 You can read more about these calculations in [Net Zero Ish](/posts/net-zero-ish). _Last updated December 2021_